bobbae/gcp/challenges/README.md

 * Solve only one of the challenges in one of the directories here.

-* Your answer should be completely original.
+* Your solutions should be completely original.

-* You can use any scripting or programming languages as needed.

-* Please submit your answer as a URL to your own public github repository.
+* Please submit your answer as a URL to your own public github repository which contains your entire solution including any documentation, code, examples and other materials.

-* Your git repository should contain a `README` text file which provides information about the input needed, output produced, how to compile and run any relevant code, algorithms, design, and other related facts about your solutions.

 * Whatever may be considered missing in the description of each challenge can be assumed to be intentional.
 No further clarification will be provided.